Getting Started

 PAROL6 requires 3 connections for normal operation.

-ESTOP -> Marked with yellow and pink squares (One lead of ESTOP goes to yellow one to pink)
+- E-stop — marked with yellow and pink squares (one lead to yellow, one to pink)

-If you upladed software to the PAROL6 control board its on/off operation will work like this:
+If you have uploaded the main software to the PAROL6 control board, the on/off operation works as follows:

-After you press the power button the robots joints will start producing torque.
-You will hear 6 clicking sounds, that is normal.
+- After pressing the power button, the robot joints will start producing torque.
+You will hear 6 clicking sounds — this is normal.

-Robot is now locked and it is waiting to receive commands.
+- The robot is now locked and waiting to receive commands.

 Warning

-Robot will power on by itself if you have connected 3v3 supply from the programming port.
+The robot will power on by itself if you have connected the 3.3 V supply from the programming port.

 Powering off

-Do not try to power off the robot when it is running!
+Do not try to power off the robot while it is running

-Because lack of brakes sudden loss of power will result in robot falling down.
-That may cause damage to the robot or the operator.
+Because PAROL6 has no brakes, a sudden loss of power will cause the robot to fall, which may damage the robot or injure the operator.

-Robot is powered on and off by pressing a button marked red on the image.
-When powering the robot on even when USB connection is not available it will energise the
+The robot is powered on and off by pressing the button marked red in the image.
+Even when USB is not connected, pressing the button will energise the motors.
+You will hear 6 clicking sounds — this is normal behaviour.

 Warning

-You will not be able to power off the robot if there is external 3v3 (from the stlink for example)
+You will not be able to power off the robot if there is an external 3.3 V supply connected (e.g., from an ST-Link).

 Installing PAROL6 commander software